sybrew/the-seo-framework/readme.txt

 	-> It must be either instantiatable, or static.
 		-> ->set()->get() is fun though

-TODO remove all underscored functions in private classes.

 TODO tell the world that "The language is set from content" in "Polylang -> Settings -> URL Modifications" should not be used.
 	-> get_locale() doesn't respect language changes.
 	-> All others settings work fine.

-TODO all "Moved to" should be "Moved from"
-	-> Find origins!
-164 times... ugh (most are from \The_SEO_Framework\Load, however).
-TODO also do "renamed to", should be "renamed from".

-TODO Test all deprecation of same kind accidentally updated via ctrl+shift+h
-	e.g. tsf()->the_same_thing() use tsf()->the_same_thing() instead.

 TODO add settings check  wp_attachment_pages_enabled (the attachments are still "public")
 	See https://make.wordpress.org/core/2023/10/16/changes-to-attachment-pages/

-TODO create a visual map of the plugin's class+method structure of before vs after?
-	-> This way, you can see how TSF's facade object has 300 methods.

 TODO since we now sanitize images when we obtain then, we may accidentally fetch duplicates.
 	-> When more than one image is obtained by the generator, filter it against the stack: